ourvakan/epidemic-spreading-in-abm/ReadMe.md

 We develop a simple epidemic spreading model inspired by Boltzmann kinetic equation.
 The model has two main parameters which determine how the epidemic spreading will propagate in a system of N agents.
-By providing a short analytical description, we explain the intrinsic meaning of these parameters and investigate how they are interconnected with the spreading.
+By providing a short analytical description, we attempt to explain the intrinsic meaning of these parameters and investigate their connection with the spreading evolution.

 #### Problem formulation